IngoStrauch2020/spring-boot-keycloak-jwe-example/README.md

-PoC: Spring Boot Keycloak Signed & Encrypted JWT Example
+PoC: client_credentials flow using client-jwt with JWKS URL between Keycloak and Spring Boot application
 ----
-This is a simple PoC for handling signed and encrypted JWTs with Spring Boot / Spring Security Oauth2 Resource Server.

-Why this example?
-Keycloak supports signed and encrypted ID-Tokens for a while since this PR was merged (https://github.com/keycloak/keycloak/pull/5779), however signed and encrypted access-tokens support is currently not available in Keycloak but an often requested feature.

-This PoC uses a [slightly patched version of Keycloak](https://github.com/thomasdarimont/keycloak/tree/issue/KEYCLOAK-XXX-Add-Support-for-AccessToken-Encryption) with support for signed and encrypted access-tokens in combination with a small Spring Boot app that demonstrates how to handle signed and encrypted access-tokens.

-This service generates a asymmetric RSA keypair to support encrypted access tokens.
-The public part of the RSA-OAEP encryption Key is exposed via the `/oauth/jwks` endpoint of this service.
-In our example Keycloak will fetch this public key to encrypt the access- and id-token sent to the consumer.

-To decrypt the JWE access-token within the service, the private RSA key of this service is used.
-The decryption yields a nested signed JWT (JWS) which is the actual access-token with the claims, scope and role information for the user.
-The nested access-token needs to be verified by checking the signature with the Public-key which is associated with the asymmetric key pair in the Keycloak realm whose private key was used to sign the nested access-token.
-The appropriate Key is identified by the "kid" header value of the nested access-token JWS header and obtained via the configured: `spring.security.oauth2.resourceserver.jwt.jwk-set-uri`.
-After signature validation, other common token claim validations are applied.
+This is a simple PoC to illustrate the client_credentials flow using a "jwt-bearer" client_assertion_type instead of a client_secret.
+The keycloak client in this example uses a JWKS URL pointing to a Spring Boot application that exposes the public key in JSON Web Key Set format.
+The app then uses the private key to create a JWT that is sent as client_assertion to the Keycloak token endpoint.

 # Keycloak

-This following starts a local Keycloak instance accessible via: `http://localhost:8081/`
+This following starts a local Keycloak instance accessible via http://localhost:8081/

 ## Run Keycloak via docker compose